trevorbaca/stirrings_still/stirrings_still/etc/segments.md

     [H.6]
     (2 measures)
-    ritardando achieves moderato on downbeat of last measure in stage;
+    ritardando achieves adagio on downbeat of last measure in stage;
     v1 ellipses even faster in rhythm #1;
     v2 ellipses acclerate in rhythm #2;
     va ellipses even faster in rhythm #3;